Closing opportunity gaps through design, justice, and belonging.

 Volunteer with BRIDGEGOOD

-Share your skills and expertise to support inclusive design and creative career pathways.
+Share your unique skills and lived experience to support inclusive design, creative confidence, and career pathways for the next generation.

 Stay connected with BRIDGEGOOD

-Get the latest updates on events, creative programs, and career-building opportunities.
+Get the latest updates on events, creative programs, community stories, and career building opportunities rooted in culture, justice, and impact.

 The BRIDGEGOOD Approach

-With nearly two decades of impact, our innovation is driven by community.
-Rooted in design thinking and creative problem-solving, BRIDGEGOOD programs grow through real feedback and lived experiences.
-As a catalyst for equity, we build pathways to opportunity for underrepresented, under-resourced, and nontraditional communities.
+With nearly two decades of movement-building impact, our innovation is shaped by community voice and lived experience.
+Rooted in design thinking, artistic expression, and creative problem solving, BRIDGEGOOD programs grow through real feedback, community-centered accountability, and continual learning.
+As a catalyst for racial and social justice, diversity, equity, and inclusion (DEI), we create career pathways to economic opportunity and workforce readiness for historically underrepresented, historically underserved, under-resourced, and nontraditional communities across the Bay Area and beyond.

 BRIDGEGOOD Community Studio @ Jack London Square